From opera to breakdancing and back again: Jakub Józef Orliński fuses two worlds

 "It has different colors, different shapes and different tempi in it, which I find really fascinating," Orliński says.

-"It was basically really taken by male composers, the whole scene... especially coming from Renaissance period, where women were not even allowed to sing in the church," Orliński added.
+"It was basically really taken by male composers, the whole scene... especially coming from Renaissance period, where women were not even allowed to sing in the church," Orliński adds.

 Despite his innovative approach, Orliński insists that he's "not trying to change the world of opera," one whose audience and fundraising can sometimes lag.